Student Questions

 Should I act immediately or wait for a pattern of misbehavior to occur?

-If there is an incident that is a violation of the Rules of Conduct, it is encouraged that you report the first time an incident occurs and every separate time after that instead of waiting to report a large number of incidents at the end of the semester.
-If misbehavior does not rise to the point of a conduct violation, but may disrupt normal classroom procedures, it is encouraged that the behavior is addressed in a timely manner to allow for a behavioral intervention to occur.
+If an incident constitutes a violation of the Rules of Conduct, it is recommended that you report the occurrence immediately, rather than waiting to report multiple incidents at the end of the semester.
+If the misbehavior does not reach the level of a conduct violation but has the potential to disrupt normal classroom operations, it is advisable to address the behavior promptly to facilitate timely behavioral intervention.

 Are there any resources for classroom behavioral intervention?